 Wearing a hidden back brace, Whyte that day, grimaced through 45-minutes of Mozza classics.
 Then, just minutes after that set, he grimaced through another ten with Spanish...

-It's really good that the band made it here tonight.
-I can honestly say that everyone backstage was radioing each other until your coach drove up.
+Spanish Pantalones: It's really good that the band made it here tonight.
+Everyone with walkie-talkies backstage was radioing each other until your coach drove up.
 They didn't know whether or not you guys were going to show up until the very last minute!

 Yeah, it would have gotten ugly if you guys didn't show.

 Umm, I don't think so, just wound up.
-I thought they really enjoyed the set from where I was.
+I thought they really enjoyed the set from the wings of the stage.
 Anyway, can I ask what happened in Vegas?
 Rumors have it that you had back spasms during (the House of Blues) soundcheck and were on the stage semi-paralyzed.
 Is that true?

-Oh, I was just wondering because literally, everyone was subscribing to the theory that Morrissey was using you as a scapegoat to cancel the upcoming dates.
-You know, like the Bowie tour in 96?
+Just wondering because literally, everyone was subscribing to the theory that Morrissey was using you as a scapegoat to cancel the upcoming dates.

 No, no, no. It's really my fault this time, look (lifts his shirt and models his light blue girdle-like back brace).